Learn how to make $1000 a month in dividends by setting up a dividend portfolio aligned to the 12 months of the year.

 The ex-dividend date means the stock is trading excluding dividends.
 You need to own the shares before that date to be eligible to receive the future dividend payment.

-Do a quick check for the next ex-dividend and payments dates.
+Do a quick check for the next ex-dividend and payment dates.

 Even if you don’t qualify for the next dividend payment, you may still want to purchase the shares anyway.
 But depending on what’s on your watchlist, a different stock may be a better purchase for the moment.